single-cell-data/SOMA/abstract_specification.md

 The goal of SOMA (“stack of matrices, annotated”) is a flexible, extensible, and open-source API providing access to annotated, 2D matrix data stored in multiple underlying formats and systems.
 The vision for this API family includes:

 - support access to persistent, cloud-resident datasets,
-- enable use within popular data-science environments (e.g. R, Python), using the tools of that environment (e.g. Python Pandas integration),
+- enable use within popular data-science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration),
 - enable "out-of-core" access to data aggregations much larger than single-host main memory,
 - enable distributed computation over datasets, and
-- provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (e.g. a cell "atlas").
+- provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (e.g., a cell "atlas").

 The SOMA data model is centered on annotated 2-D matrices, conceptually similar to commonly used single-cell 'omics data structures including Seurat Assay, Bioconductor SingleCellExperiment, and Scanpy AnnData.
 Where possible, the SOMA API attempts to be general-purpose and agnostic to the specifics of any given environment, or to the specific conventions of the Single Cell scientific ecosystem.

 SOMA is an abstract _API specification_, with the goal of enabling multiple concrete API implementations within different computing environments and data-storage systems.
 SOMA does not specify an at-rest serialization format or underlying storage system.

-This document attemptss to codify the abstract, language-neutral SOMA data model and functional operations.
+This document attempts to codify the abstract, language-neutral SOMA data model and functional operations.
 Other specifications will document specific language bindings and particular storage-system implementations.
-Where the term _language-specific SOMA specification_ is used below, it implies a specification of the SOMA API as it is presented in a given language or computing environment (e.g. the SOMA Python API), common across all storage-engine implementations in that language.
+Where the term _language-specific SOMA specification_ is used below, it implies a specification of the SOMA API as it is presented in a given language or computing environment (e.g., the SOMA Python API), common across all storage-engine implementations in that language.

 # API Maturity Lifecycle Stages